Explained: Why there are layoffs or job-cuts everywhere?

 Ukraine War

 The Russia's invasion of Ukraine is triggering the recession.
-The war come as a major blow to the economies as the entire world is feeling the effects of slower growth and faster inflation.
+The war comes as a major blow to the economies as the entire world is feeling the effects of slower growth and faster inflation.

+It is because the warring nations are major commodities producers, and disruptions caused global prices to soar, especially for oil and natural gas.

 Companies playing safe